-The standards can be deployed in a range of different ways in relation to professional development for those in education and children's services.
+The Standards can be deployed in a range of different ways in relation to professionals in education and children's services.
 In particular, they can be applied and used within the context of the post holder's actual remit and responsibilities to:

-- Target continuing professional development for staff involved in securing and/or delivering quality improvement services - Refine performance management systems for education and children's services professionals - Support career development planning, succession and recruitment processes - Support the induction of staff - Provide a consistent basis for the formal accreditation of the work of professionals engaged in education and children's services.
+- Target continuing professional development for staff in local and regional advisory and quality improvement services - Refine performance management systems for education and children's services professionals - Support career development planning, succession and recruitment processes - Support the induction of staff - Provide a consistent basis for the formal accreditation of the work of professionals engaged in child development and school improvement.